 - Tax-Exempt Interest and Exclusions – This covers the tax-exempt interest in Form 1040, line 2b (such as interest from U.S. Savings Bonds) and various exclusions, like foreign-earned income.
 Details may be found in IRS Publication 915, "Social Security and Equivalent Railroad Retirement Benefits".

 The total of these three constitutes Line E in Notice 703.
-From this total, subtract the "above-the-line" deductions from your Schedule 1 (lines 23-33 plus write-in adjustments), which must be attached to your 1040 form.
+From this total, subtract the "above-the-line" deductions from your Schedule 1 (lines 10-21), which must be attached to your 1040 form.
 In essence, you are calculating an adjusted gross income (AGI) based on your SSA/SSDI benefits.
 None of your benefits are taxable if the result is smaller than the base value for your filing status.

 If the result is higher, some of the amount over your base status will be taxable.
 You need to perform another calculation to determine whether the maximum of 85% of your benefits or a lesser amount will be taxed.
 When filing a joint return, you and your spouse's combined income must be $32,000 or below to avoid taxes.
-If your income is between $32,000 and $44,000, you may be subject to taxes on up to 50% of your benefits.
-Above $44,000, up to 85% of your benefits may be taxable.
+If the total of half your benefits plus all your other income is between $25,000 and $34,000, you may be subject to taxes on up to 50% of your benefits.
+If that total is more than $34,000 (above $44,000 if married filing jointly), up to 85% of your benefits may be taxable.

 It sounds convoluted – and to a certain extent, it is – but Publication 915 provides sample worksheets filled out showing different scenarios regarding deductions and other sources of income to help you find the calculation that most closely matches your situation.
 It will direct you to worksheets in other publications for special situations such as having combined IRA's and a work-related retirement plan.